 Latitude horizontal or vertical?
 Definition & Important Latitudes

 Latitude and longitude are imaginary lines drawn on a globe to help us pinpoint the exact location of any place on Earth.
 A common question that kids often ask is, “Is latitude horizontal or vertical?”
-In this post, we’ll clear up this confusion and explore the key differences between latitude and longitude.

-To start, latitudes are horizontal lines, while longitudes are vertical lines.
-These imaginary lines work together to create a grid system that allows us to locate places on the Earth’s surface.
 A globe, which represents the Earth, rotates on its axis, tilted at 23.5 degrees.
 This axis has two endpoints: the North Pole at the top and the South Pole at the bottom.

 By using these horizontal and vertical lines on a globe, we can accurately determine the position of any location in the world.
 These lines are imaginary.
-The horizontal line is called Latitude and the vertical line is called Longitude.
+The horizontal line is called Latitude, and the vertical line is called Longitude.

 Topics Covered: